2019-Arizona-Opportunity-Hack/Team-18/README.md

 ## Usage

-The ```updateDatabase``` function is called whenever the question page is navigating.
+Use the CreateForm component as the main component.
+Make sure ListAdder in the same directory since CreateForm is dependent on that componenet.
+The ```updateDatabase``` function in CreateForm component is called whenever the question page is navigating.
 Use this block to send api request back to the server as needed to run server logic.

 ## Built With